Cloth Interactive Transformer for Virtual Try-On: Related Work

-To alleviate these problems, based on the natural property of the transformer~\cite{vaswani2017attention}, we propose a novel two-stage Cloth Interactive Transformer (CIT) for virtual try-on to model the latent global relation in both stages.
-As a result, our method can generate sharper and more realistic try-on person images.
+To alleviate these problems, we propose a two-stage Cloth Interactive Transformer (CIT) method for the virtual try-on task.
+In particular, the proposed CIT can well capture the long-range dependencies in both stages.
+As a result, our method generates sharper and more realistic try-on images.

-\textbf{Long-Range Dependence Modeling.} Although CNN-based methods have shown an excellent representation ability in various tasks such as classification, segmentation, and so on, it is not easy to build global dependencies due to limited receptive fields of the convolution kernels.
-This limitation raises great challenges to many application where the long-range relations are needed.
+\textbf{Long-Range Dependence Modeling.} Although CNN-based structures have shown excellent representation ability in various vision tasks such as classification, segmentation, and so on.
+The long-range dependencies are still hard to be established due to the limited receptive fields of the convolution kernels.
+For example, a convolutional kernel usually focuses on local neighbors (e.g., 3$\times$3 or 5$\times$5), while long-range relations would require the response at a position as a weighted sum of the features at all other positions.
+This limitation raises huge challenges for many applications where long-range relationships are needed.